Louisa Mak: 2015–2016: Winning Miss Hong Kong

-Mak participated in the Miss Hong Kong 2015 beauty pageant contest hosted by TVB, describing her motive as "seeking uniqueness in an ordinary life" and "finding a way to emphasise her own traits and characteristics".
+Mak participated in the Miss Hong Kong 2015 beauty pageant contest hosted by TVB, describing her motive as "seeking uniqueness in an ordinary life" and "finding a way to accentuate her own traits and characteristics".
 Her academic achievement and status as having received a perfect score in the Hong Kong Certificate of Education Examination garnered media attention, earning her the nickname of "10A Miss Hong Kong".
 Mak became a fan favourite and successfully advanced through the preliminary round in July, securing a place among the final twelve contestants.
 During the contest finals on 30 August, she delivered a speech challenging the imposition of traditional Chinese feminine virtues on women.
 She received over 50% of the votes from the audience and emerged as the champion, also receiving the Miss Photogenic special award.
 The following year, Mak represented Hong Kong in the Miss Chinese International Pageant 2016, but she was eliminated in an early round before making it to the top five.